Losso27/code_challenge/README.md

 meltano invoke airflow webserver
 ```

-## Step 4: Manually trigger the dag or Task
+## Step 4: Manually trigger the pipeline or a Task

 Trigger the hole process for a specific date (Replace \<DATE> with desired date):
 ```